openbmc/openbmc/poky/documentation/ref-manual/system-requirements.rst

 In addition, your host development system must meet the following version requirement for gcc:

--  gcc 5.0 or greater
+-  gcc &MIN_GCC_VERSION; or greater

-If your host development system does not meet this requirement, you can resolve this by installing a ``buildtools-extended`` tarball that contains additional tools, the equivalent of ``buildtools-essential``.
+If your host development system does not meet this requirement, you can resolve this by installing a ``buildtools-extended`` tarball that contains additional tools, the equivalent of the Debian/Ubuntu ``build-essential`` package.

+In the sections that follow, three different methods will be described for installing the ``buildtools`` or ``buildtools-extended`` toolset.

 Installing a Pre-Built ``buildtools`` Tarball with ``install-buildtools`` script
 --------------------------------------------------------------------------------